Warren1001/MrLlamaSCStreamInfo/D2CommonIssuesAndFixes.md

 ### `Extremely low FPS`

 1. If the lag shows its tendencies around mobs and a lot of activity.
 Try running the game with sound disabled, using the `-ns` flag.
 If this fixes it, its a sound issue.
-Install an [audio fix](https://www.indirectsound.com/) that allows sound to work better for older games.
-Be sure to read the `How Does It Work?` section.
+Install this [audio fix](https://www.indirectsound.com/) that allows sound to work better for older games.
+Be sure to read the `How Does It Work?` and `Is It Safe To Use?` sections.
 Simply take the `dsound.dll` and put it into your Diablo 2 folder.
-This should not get you banned online, as it simply replaces the Windows `dsound.dll` with this one.
+Do be warned if you use this while playing on Battle.net, this does come with some risk as Blizzard may check for a manually provided `dsound.dll` file which is often used to load hacks in games.
 2. Your modern computer does not play well with the graphics engine of the video mode you are using.
 	- If you are using Glide, be sure it is properly configured (by running the `Query OpenGL-infos` option).
 If this does not help, Glide probably does not work for you and you will have to play without Glide.
 		- Glide simply does not work well for some people.